 Sugar free cookies for breakfast?
 They’re also egg and fat free, FYI.
 Plus, they’re perfect for when you’re in a hurry.
-Oh, oh – I almost forgot – they’re also naturally fermented (sourdoughed) beforehand to make them super easy on your tummy and extra good for you.
+Oh, oh – I almost forgot – they’re also naturally fermented (sourdough) beforehand to make them super easy on your tummy and extra good for you.

-I’m not usually one for fat free anything as I’m a firm believer in healthy fats.
-And healthy proteins, like free range eggs.
 However, I was out of butter – how does that even happen?
 And eggs, despite the fact that I have fat laying hens on my homestead.
-No big deal; we made these Sugar Free Cookies for Breakfast without either of those things.

 If you soak/sourdough your grains overnight, these take another five minutes in the morning to mix and 15 minutes to bake.
 Not bad for a wholesome, homemade breakfast.